nicolaasnel/highchart-image-api/README.md

 Rails API for generating highchart charts on the server side.
 Useful for embedding highcharts into emails or anywhere else where javascript is not an option.
 Leverages the highchart-convert.js script as outlined developed [here](http://www.highcharts.com/component/content/article/2-news/52-serverside-generated-charts).

-Requires jruby 1.7.19 and phantomjs.
+Requires Ruby 2.2.0 and phantomjs.

 ## Getting Started Locally